 Did you know that 417,000 people in Washington work at or near Washington’s minimum wage (earning less than $12/hour), or that more of Washington’s lowest-wage workers are over age 55 than under age 20?

-While that will help some people’s paychecks keep up with the cost of living — particularly those without younger children, and those living in less urban areas — it’s still far short of what many need to make ends meet.
+Initiative 1433, passed by Washington voters in 2016, increased Washington’s minimum wage to $11.50 per hour on January 1st, 2018.
+While that helps some paychecks keep up with the cost of living — particularly for people without younger children, and those living in less urban areas — it’s still far short of what many need to make ends meet.

 The map below illustrates how a full-time minimum wage paycheck stacks up versus a basic self-sufficiency budget for various family sizes.
 Select a family size via the drop-down menu, then click on a county to get detailed results.